mdrights/LiveSlak/README.txt

   * Note that when networkbooting, the hostname of the Live OS will be suffixed with the machine's MAC address to make the hostname of every network-booted computer unique.

+=== upslak.sh ===

+The sixth script:

+The "upslak.sh" script's runtime usage is explained in detail in a previous paragraph "Updating the kernel (and more) on a USB stick".

+This section explains how the script modifies the content of the Live USB stick.

+When the script is started, it will do some sanity checks and then extracts the comtent of the initrd image.
+Some characteristics of the initrd will be recorded:
+  * existence of previously backed-up kernel modules is checked,
+  * template variables and their values are obtained from the init sctript,
+  * the current USB wait time is checked.
+Depending on the parameters passed to the script, it will then perform one or more of the following actions:

+== Update the kernel and moules ==

+You can provide a new kernel and its modules in two ways.
+The '-k' option accepts a kernel image file or else a Slackware package contaning a kernel.
+The '-m' option accepts a directory tree of modules below "/lib/modules/, or else a Slackware package containing kernel modules.
+If there is sufficient space on the Linux and EFI partitions, the script will make a backup of the current kernel and modules by renaming the kernel and the module directory with a ".prev" suffix.
+Sufficient space means that at least 10 MB of free space must remain on the partition(s) after making the backup and installing the new kernel plus modules.
+If space is an issue, you can skip making a backup by providing the '-b' parameter to the script (a possibly unsafe choice).

+== Restore backed-up kernel and modules ==

+If a backup was made of kernel and modules, the upslak.sh script is able to restore these using the '-r' option, thereby removing the replacements.
+This comes in handy when the replacement kernel turns out to be non-functional.

+== Add network support modules ==

+This should normally not be needed.
+By default, all liveslak ISO images have network support built-in.
+But customized Live ISO images may be shipped without network support initially.
+If you want your Live OS to be PXE-bootable you need network support in the kernel.
+Use the '-n' option.

+== Increase (or decrease) USB wait time ==

+Similar to the functionality of the "iso2usb.sh" script, the "upslak.sh" script is able to alter the USB wait time at boot using the '-w' option.

+== Replace the liveslak init script ==

+The init script inside the initrd image is the core of liveslak.
+The init script prepares the Live filesystem and configures several run-time OS parameters.
+If you have made modifications to this init script you can easily replace the default init script with yourw own script using the '-i' option.
+The "upslak.sh" script is smart enough to recognize a iveslak template as input.
+The ".tpl" extension of some liveslak files means that these are templates.
+They are not usable as-is, because they contain placeholder strings like "@VERSION@ or "@DISTRO@" that first need to be replaced with real values.
+The "upslak.sh" script will take care of these substitutions.

+== Wrap persistence data into a new squashfs module ==

+Persistence data will accumulate over time on the USB stick.
+That is perfectly OK, and you can wipe it on boot if that is needed.
+But sometimes you want to capture the packages you installed into the persistent storage, and create a new squashfs module out of them.
+The "upslak.sh" script is able to move your persistence data into a new squashfs module using the '-p' option.
+The new module will be created in the "/liveslak/addons/" directory so that it will be loaded into the Live OS everytime your USB Live boots up.
+After creating the new module, the persistence store will be re-initialized (i.e. its content will be erased on the next boot).
+The new module's name is time-stamped (/liveslak/addons/0099-slackware__customchanges-yyyymmddHHMMSS.sxz where yyyymmddHHMMSS is the timestamp) so that this action can be repeated as many times as you want.

 ==== Creating a Live ISO from scratch ====